karol-prog/Chrome-welcome-site/README.md

 ## Features

-- Information about dogecoin, weather, photo author, current date and day time
+- Information about dogecoin, weather, photo author, current date, and day time
-- New background images, quotes after refreshing the site
+- New background images, and quotes after refreshing the site
 ## What I Learned

 - Working with multiple APIs